Building a custom yet functional AXI-lite slave

 Now when I say that the outgoing buffer is stalled, I mean that

 is true and so there’s a value waiting to be returned.
 I also mean that

 S_AXI_BREADY is false, meaning that this value can’t go any where.
 This

 leaves us with two conditions to check, as shown in Fig. 13 below.

-to remain stalled.
+the write address channel is stalled.
 This is the case shown on the right above.
 Likewise if

 the output channel is stalled and we just accepted a value, then we need to

 S_AXI_AWREADY.
 This is shown on the left above.